Rawicz: Sights

 Among the historic sights of Rawicz are the Rynek (Market Square) with the Baroque town hall, the Baroque Church of Saint Andrew the Apostle, the Classicist Church of Saint Andrew Bobola, the Gothic Revival Church of Christ the King, the Planty Park and historic townhouses, dating back to the 18th and 19th century.

 Sports

-Notable local sports clubs are speedway club Kolejarz Rawicz and football team Rawia Rawicz.
+Notable local sports clubs are speedway club Kolejarz Rawicz, who race at the Florian Kapała Stadium and football team Rawia Rawicz.

 Transport

 A railway station is located in the town.
 The expressway S5 and national road 36 run near the town.

 Cuisine

 The officially protected traditional food originating from Rawicz is kiełbaska rawicka, a local type of kiełbasa (as designated by the Ministry of Agriculture and Rural Development of Poland).
 Local traditions of meat production date back hundreds of years.